Safeguarding Policy

 Mobile phones are not permitted to be used during any of the Charity’s programmes which include regulated activity with pre-16 children.

-This applies to all employees, self-employed contractors, volunteers and trustees except for emergencies.
+This applies to all staff and volunteers except for emergencies.

-All employees, self-employed contractors, volunteers and trustees are responsible for ensuring this procedure is adhered to by parents and children when regulated activity is taking place.
+All staff and volunteers are responsible for ensuring this procedure is adhered to by parents and children when regulated activity is taking place.
 Local procedures will be detailed in specific operational policies at local level.

 10. Appendix 1 – Safeguarding Reporting Procedure